 - A reprogrammed or chipped engine control unit (ECU)

-- Wheel modifications that affect performance, such as custom sizes
+- Non standard wheel fitments that affect performance, such as custom sizes and aftermarket rims.

-- Nonstandard brake pads or other brake modifications
+- Nonstandard brake pads, discs (ventilated and drilled/slotted) or other brake modifications

 - Nonstandard supercharged engines, nitro or hydrogen fuel equipped engines or any other engine modifications